artemk/syntaxer/README.markdown

 This command will run wizard which help you to decide which languages and files should be processed using syntaxer.

-At final it will create config/syntaxer.rb file with common rails options, you may edit it as you wish, and .git/hooks/pre-commit script, which will run syntax checking before every commit.
+Finally it will create config/syntaxer.rb file with common rails options, you may edit it as you wish, and .git/hooks/pre-commit script, which will run syntax checking before every commit.

 ## Standalone usage (w/o Rails)